dalthviz/gitbook-showcase/content/Chapter1.md

 Each user should have their own models, independent of which have other users.
 Will be possible for a user to share their models.
 A user could edit and / or configure their own feature models or the ones he has access.

-Additionally, it is expected that the application?
-On enable managers of the application
+Additionally, it is expected that the application enables managers to:

 3. **Manage users of the application**, including options for authenticate users and allow sharing models, and